View Larry Ridinger's Obituary on leadertimes.com and share memories

 He was a diesel mechanic and a member of the Union Baptist Church in Kittanning.
 He enjoyed riding his motorcycle and playing his guitars.

-He is survived by his wife, Molly (Klingensmith) Ridinger; two sons, Richard (Heather) Ridinger, of Karns City, and Gregory (Jessica) Ridinger, of Mars; grandson Coby Ridinger, of Karns City; granddaughter, Abigail Ridinger, of Mars; four brothers, John (Karen) Ridinger, of Kittanning, Donald (Nancy) Ridinger, of Ford City, Cliff (Pam) Ridinger, of Kittanning, Jim (Cheryl) Ridinger, of Kittanning; three sisters, Wannetta Wilding, of Ford City, LouAnn (Malcolm) Heilman, of Kittanning, Carol (Larry) Smith, of Ford City; Mother and father-in-law, Thomas and Kathy (Altman) Klingensmith of Elderton; twenty nieces and nephews, and twenty-eight great nieces and nephews.
+He is survived by his wife, Molly (Klingensmith) Ridinger; two sons, Richard (Heather) Ridinger, of Karns City, and Gregory (Jessica) Ridinger, of Mars; grandson Coby Ridinger, of Karns City; granddaughter, Abigail Ridinger, of Mars; four brothers, John (Karen) Ridinger, of Kittanning, Donald (Nancy) Ridinger, of Ford City, Cliff (Pam) Ridinger, of Kittanning, and Jim (Cheryl) Ridinger, of Kittanning; three sisters, Wannetta Wilding, of Ford City, LouAnn (Malcolm) Heilman, of Kittanning, and Carol (Larry) Smith, of Ford City; mother in-law and father-in-law, Thomas and Kathy (Altman) Klingensmith, of Elderton; 20 nieces and nephews; and 28 great-nieces and great-nephews.

-He was preceded in death by his parents; daughter, Wendy DeVore; brother, William Ridinger Jr.; brother; Ronald Ridinger; and two nieces and one nephew.
+He was preceded in death by his parents; his daughter, Wendy DeVore; brother, William

-Services will be private and are under the care of Snyder-Crissman Funeral Home in Kittanning.